Juraci/esp8266_deauther/README.md

 ## How does it work?

-The basic method of interaction is the serial interface.The behavior and features should be exactly the same as the original.
+The basic method of interaction is the serial interface.

 ## Future development